sharon2997/Tic-Tac-Toe-Game/README.md

 ## Installation
+In order to run the project
-To run this project please make sure you have a Visual Studio client
+1. Please make sure you have a Visual Studio client
+2. Double-click the Solution and press the Start button at the top